gain2233/g49f/README.md

 ### Limitations & Warnings

-- **⚠️ Educational Purpose**: This is a research tool for educational and authorized testing only
+- **Educational Purpose**: This is a research tool for educational and authorized testing only
-- **🎯 Cobalt Strike Specific**: Designed specifically for Beacon shellcodes using `Sleep`
+- **Cobalt Strike Specific**: Designed specifically for Beacon shellcodes using `Sleep`
-- **🔧 Hook Dependencies**: Requires `kernel32!Sleep` calls for operation
+- **Hook Dependencies**: Requires `kernel32!Sleep` calls for operation
-- **🛡️ IOC Awareness**: Leaves minimal but detectable kernel32 modification traces
+- **IOC Awareness**: Leaves minimal but detectable kernel32 modification traces

 ### Responsible Usage

-- **✅ Authorized Testing**: Only use in authorized penetration testing environments
+- **Authorized Testing**: Only use in authorized penetration testing environments
-- **✅ Red Team Exercises**: Appropriate for legitimate adversary simulation
+- **Red Team Exercises**: Appropriate for legitimate adversary simulation
-- **❌ Malicious Use**: Not intended for criminal activities or unauthorized access
+- **Malicious Use**: Not intended for criminal activities or unauthorized access
-- **📚 Research**: Valuable for understanding modern evasion techniques
+- **Research**: Valuable for understanding modern evasion techniques

 ### Cleanup Considerations